 How to stuff and tie pork loin:

-Here’s a video that shows you how to cut and tie the pork loin:
+Here’s a video that shows you how to cut and tie the pork tenderloin:

 If you don’t have twine, you can use toothpicks to keep everything closed up tightly.
 In a pinch, unwaxed and unflavored dental floss with also does the job.